cherche/disappointment/README.md

 # disappointment
-A huge disappointment.

-## What?
-Did you expect something cool?
-Instead, have yet another Discord bot built in node.
+Yet another Discord bot built with node.
-At least it was fun to make ...

 ## Usage
 ```bash
 cd /path/to/disappointment
 node index.js
 ```

+You can add your own commands in `commands.js`.